alie8096/my-command/README.md

 - **bash logout**

-  write stdout of  a command or function log whene logout bash (for example)
+  write stdout of  a command or function log when logout bash (for example)

   append stdout of `ls -l` command into `new_log` file